 RDI is an acronym for Remote Defect Indicator.

 Where is the RDI Signal Used?

-RDI is a special type of alarm signal that a Network Element (within a Telecom/Datacom application) will generate and transmit (back towards upstream Network Equipment) anytime it detects some sort of servicing-affect defect within the signal from that same upstream Network Equipment.
+RDI is a particular type of alarm signal that a Network Element (within a Telecom/Datacom application) will generate and transmit (back towards upstream Network Equipment) anytime it detects a servicing-affect defect within the signal from that same upstream Network Equipment.

-Stated differently, the Network Element (NE) will transmit the RDI indicator (upstream) at the same time (and under the same conditions) that it will transmit the AIS signal downstream.
+Stated differently, the Network Element (NE) will transmit the RDI indicator (upstream) at the same time (and under the same conditions) that it will send the AIS signal downstream.